 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.

-The property was occupied, fully furnished and all floors were covered.
-Access to the roof space was severely restricted by the presence of stored items and no access was available to any sub floor areas.
+The property was occupied, fully furnished and the majority of floors were covered.
+Cupboards and the roof space were filled with stored items.